durgaprsd04/openCV/README.md

 That's it! .
 Any suggestions are welcome.

 ##Sample Program
-There is also a sample program with it.
-Please copy the CMakeLists.txt file and edit it in accordance with the file name of the *.cpp file.
-Then you should be passing the image as the first argument.
+There is also a sample program with it, located in the test directory.
+Copy the CMakeLists.txt file to your working folder(where the cpp file(s)) are located.
-The steps are
+Then edit the cpp file in accordance with the filename of program.
+After that you can type in the following commands.
+The first one would make a MakeFile and the second part creates an executable.
+CMakeLists.txt files are very important part of the build process.
+It is always a good practice to copy them between 'work' directories.

-<pre>cd test</pre>
+* <pre>cd test</pre>
-<pre>cmake .</pre>
+* <pre>cmake .</pre>
-<pre> make  </pre>
+* <pre> make</pre>
-<pre>./first image.png</pre>
+* <pre>./first image.png</pre>